deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     def fallback_response(ctx: Context, _: Pipeline, *args, **kwargs) -> Message:
         """
-        Generate a special fallback response if the initial user utterance is not '/start'.
+        Generate a special fallback response depending on the situation.
         """
         if ctx.last_request is not None:
-            if ctx.last_request.text != "/start" and ctx.last_label is None: # start node
+            if ctx.last_request.text != "/start" and ctx.last_label is None:
+                # an empty last_label indicates start_node
                 return Message(text="You should've started the dialog with '/start'")
             else:
+                return Message(
+                    text=f"That was against the rules!\n"
-                note = f"You should've written 'Ping', not '{ctx.last_request.text}'!"
+                         f"You should've written 'Ping', not '{ctx.last_request.text}'!"
-                return Message(text=f"That was against the rules! {note}")
+                )
         else:
             raise RuntimeError("Error occurred: last request is None!")